Land-and-Livelihoods-Lab/learn_git/README.md

 In the terminal type:

-> git status
+    git status

-This will tell you what branch is currently checked out, whether that branch is up to date, and whether there are any new files to pull from Github.
+This will tell you what branch is currently checked out, if that branch is up to date, and whether there are any new files to pull from Github.

 You should see a message like:

-> On branch development_yourname
+    On branch development_yourname

-> nothing to commit, working tree clean
+    nothing to commit, working tree clean

 ### 10. Create a new text file titled "yourname.txt".